Home Insurance Without Inspection: Options, Virtual Inspections & What to Know

 Pros

-• Short-term cost savings (no inspection fee if buyer-paid)
+• Short-term cost savings on inspection fees

 Cons